Pilot Island Light: History

 The original Port des Morts Light was built on nearby Plum Island in 1849, but was closed and rebuilt on Pilot Island in 1858 to better mark the channel.

 Frequent and oppressive fog made the passage hazardous, as well as making it an extremely lonely and forbidding place to work.
 A fog bell signal was installed in 1862.
 In 1864 it was replaced by a foghorn.
 In 1875 it was converted to a steam powered fog siren.
 In 1880 a separate fog building was built for a "duplicate" fog siren.
 This began a 10 in steam whistle and new building in 1900 (which still exists near water's edge).
 In 1904, there came a realization that the whistles were "less than effective" and they were replaced by dual diaphones.
 The horns made living there difficult; fertilized eggs would be destroyed by the sounds.

 Due to the workload associated with the light and fog signal, the station was staffed by a keeper and two assistant keepers.
 This led to the conversion of an old fog signal building into housing for the second assistant keeper in 1901.

 It is one of ten lighthouses in Door County.
 It was listed in the National Register of Historic Places in 1972 as the Pilot Island Light, reference #83004279.

 The island is controlled by the United States Fish and Wildlife Service as part of the Green Bay National Wildlife Refuge since 2007.
 The grounds, dwelling and tower are closed to public use.
-The lighthouse is currently "abandoned, overgrown, and overrun" by a large cormorant population.
+The island is currently "abandoned, overgrown, and overrun" by a large cormorant population.